White Torture (book)

+A documentary film based on the book was released in 2021.

 Summary

 The term "white torture" refers to a form of psychological abuse where detainees are held in completely white, soundproof cells, deprived of human contact, natural light, and sensory stimuli.
 This method aims to erode the individual's sense of self and reality.
 In her book, Mohammadi shares her own experiences alongside the 14 women interviewed and other prisoners, including prominent figures like Nazanin Zaghari-Ratcliffe.
 The book focuses on Ward 209, a section within Evin prison in Tehran, where the Ministry of Intelligence conducts interrogations of women.
 The accounts from these women expose the reality of repression under the Islamic Republic, where individuals are frequently incarcerated due to their political and religious beliefs, activism, or associations and are subjected to conditions designed to crush their will and spirit.

 The women imprisoned in Evin have no access to natural light.
 Their cells are brightly lit 24/7, and they are unable to differ night from day.
 The conditions are deplorable, with some cells plagued by unsanitary conditions, including toilets that double as wash basins and blocked drains.
 The foul stench of the environment causes respiratory issues for the detainees, and in one instance, a Baháʼí leader described her cell as infested with beetles, both dead and alive.

 Physical and sexual violence was common during imprisonment.
 The interrogators repeatedly probe into the women's personal lives, often focusing on sexual matters.
 One woman described how her interrogator would stick dollar bills on her breasts, or rather use humiliation as a weapon, while another professes his affection, caressing her head covered by her chador.
 Many women live in fear that their captors will use hidden camera footage from the bathroom.